Frequently Asked Budget Questions:

 The system is giving an error message when trying to import.

-How can I remove the hyper-links in the Excel exported file?
+How can I remove the hyperlinks in the Excel exported file?

 When you export, it is best to use the CSV format and make sure to save the file (don't open it directly from CNA); then open the saved file in Excel.
 This way you will have a nice format to work with and you won't have the hyperlinks you would have if exported directly to Excel.
+Related Article: How to remove hyperlinks from an excel file

 Can I edit the budget after I've imported it?

 Review the line for errors.
 Check for blank cells.
 Try fixing it by exporting a new spreadsheet, then copying and pasting your work on the first budget spreadsheet into the new exported file.
+Check to see that the budget is unlocked, if it locked you will have to unlock it to get past the import error message.